-For the safety of our volunteers and animals, we require that all volunteers be at least 16 years of age to volunteer without exception.
+For the safety of our volunteers and animals, we require that all volunteers be at least 16 years of age to volunteer in a regular role, without exception.
 Although you must be 16 years old to volunteer, we have many other ways for young people to support the animals and learn about animal welfare.

 We also have special programs for young people who love animals and wish to learn more about how to help the world become a more humane place.

 Young people can also consider having a parent apply to be a foster volunteer.
 Although the primary volunteer must be 18 years of age, the entire family can participate in the fostering experience.

 Due to the nature of the work at Animal Humane Society, and often confined physical space, we are unable to accept partnership volunteering teams.
 For safety reasons, all volunteers must meet our general requirements and be able to work independently.
 Individual volunteers must also individually complete the application process.

 Our foster program is a great way for young people and parents to have a rewarding volunteer experience together.
 Although the primary volunteer must be 18 years of age, the entire family can participate in the fostering experience.
 You can learn more about our foster program here.